 Graduate (completed a four year college/university degree): All transcripts of previously attended schools required for decisions on applications for graduate admissions must come directly from the issuing institutions, and be either original or an attested copy.
+Transcripts for in-progress coursework must be complete through the 7th semester to be eligible for admission review.
 All admission decisions are made by the Graduate Admission Committee of each college to which the applicant has applied.
 The Graduate Admission Committee and the Office of Admissions retain the right to require a course by course evaluation through the World Education Services (WES) prior to the application review.

-3. English proficiency or ESL - All international students are required to take the TOEFL, or IELTS as proof of English proficiency.
-We require a minimum score of 550 on the paper-based TOEFL, or 79 on the internet-based TOEFL or a 6.5 on the IELTS.
+3. English proficiency or ESL - All international students are required to take the TOEFL or IELTS as proof of English proficiency.
+We require a minimum score of 550 on the paper-based TOEFL, 79 on the internet-based TOEFL, or a 6.5 on the IELTS.
 We offer ESL courses at LTU.
 If a student does not meet the minimum proficiency scores, ESL coursework will be provided.
-ESL coursework is provided during the traditional academic semesters and assessments are given at the end of each semester.
+ESL coursework is provided during the traditional academic semesters, and assessments are given at the end of each semester.
 Upon successfully passing the ESL assessment, students may then move into academic coursework.
-For more information about taking the TOEFL including finding a test site near you, please refer to the TOEFL website at http://www.ets.org/toefl/.
+For more information about taking the TOEFL, including finding a test site near you, please refer to the TOEFL website at http://www.ets.org/toefl/.
 Information on the IELTS exam can be found at http://www.ielts.org/.